tsuru/bs/README.markdown

 entry.
 The default value is an empty string, which means that bs will not forward logs to any syslog server, only to tsuru API.

+### METRICS_INTERVAL

+`METRICS_INTERVAL` is the interval in seconds between metrics collecting and reporting from bs to the metric backend.
+The default value is 60 seconds.

 ### METRICS_BACKEND

 `METRICS_BACKEND` is the metric backend.
 Supported backends are `logstash` and `statsd`.